-Summer is still far from over and the Japanese watchmaker Citizen has a nice model to offer the constantly growing crowd of budget conscious amateur divers.
-Their new Citizen Scuba Fin Eco Drive diving watch comes equipped with the “green” solar-powered quartz movement that runs for almost whole six months after being fully charged and its built-in battery never needs to be replaced.
+Summer is still far from over and Citizen has a nice model to offer the constantly growing crowd of budget-conscious amateur divers.
+Their new Citizen Scuba Fin Eco Drive diving tool comes equipped with the “green” solar-powered quartz movement that runs for almost whole six months after being fully charged and its built-in battery never needs to be replaced.
 Claimed to work for as long as 20 years without losing its properties, the battery has a good chance of outliving the watch itself.

 When the Japanese brand introduced their Citizen Eco-Drive Signature Perpetual Calendar diving watch last year, there was a considerable amount of hullabaloo in the watch-loving crowd with a number of bloggers and twitters claiming that the watch was inspired, to say the least, by the elegant TAG Heuer Aquaracer 500M Calibre 5 automatic diver.

-Looks, like this time Citizen learned its lesson and decided to introduce a new watch that, while still looking like homage to a classic Rolex Submariner diver, brings in the brand’s own DNA.
+Looks like this time Citizen learned its lesson and decided to introduce a new watch that, while still looking like an homage to a classic Rolex Submariner diver, brings in the brand’s own DNA.

-Frankly, like many other Japanese watches in this price range, the new Scuba Fin looks a trifle fussy with its clumsy, extra wide polyurethane band that, besides the more or less discrete version in black, comes in very bright colors that match similar patches of paint on the dial, as well as the hour and minute hands that, too, feature unnecessarily complicated design.
+Frankly, like many other Japanese watches in this price range, the new Scuba Fin looks a trifle fussy with its clumsy, extra-wide polyurethane band that, besides the more or less discrete version in black, comes in bright colors that match similar patches of paint on the dial, as well as the hour and minute hands that, too, feature unnecessarily complicated design.